What Changed in This Update (July 2026)

 For developers, the App Store and Google Play are essential gateways to users.

 This guide breaks down the most common types of disputes developers face, including those with competitors over intellectual property and those with the platforms themselves over alleged policy or sanctions violations.
-It explains how Apple and Google handle these issues internally, what legal claims are available when internal processes fail, and how courts are beginning to push back on unchecked platform discretion.
+It explains how Apple and Google handle these issues internally, what legal claims remain available when internal processes fail, and how courts have defined the limits of platform discretion.

 I. Disputes with Competitors